tokyosheep/watchPlacedItem/readme.md

 <h1>watch placed item</h1>
-<h2>the Extension watch image data and export ai or pdf through Illustrator automatically</h2>
+<h2>the Extension watchs image data and export ai or pdf through Illustrator automatically</h2>
 <p>like you create poster. something picture placed on AI data. you have to adjust picture but edit picture on Photoshop , save it and then open on Illustrator and save as a pdf or ai data. it's bit a lot work. the Extension does it instead you. </p>

 <img src="readmeImg/panel.png">